rkaunismaa/My-Local-Seer/README.md

 Hmm I am playing with GPT4ALL but it is not using the GPU. ... ok slight settings tweak and now it works.

 [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) Poking around this repo reveals it may be more to my liking.
+This stuff is definetly not for end users, but seems targeted at developers.

+AutoGPT uses OpenAI and there does not appear to be any way to fork in an alternative, such as LMStudio.
+It also appears to use chromadb for its vector store.
+AutoGPT gives me a AutoGen feel ... a way to create agents without coding.

+Whelp, AutoGPT is tightly bound to OpenAI, and from the docs it appears to use PineCone as the vector store, not chromadb.

+I tried installing it locally and damn is it a confusing install.
+I think at this point I am gonna just bail on AutoGPT.